 Great Card If

-- You’ve already got status on SPG and want to earn points more quickly
+- You’ve already got status in Marriott and want to earn points more quickly

 - You’re often on the go and would make use of Boingo hotspots around the world